-The majority of premises liability injuries are caused by trip and fall or slip and fall accidents.
+- Falls Caused by Slipping or Tripping: The majority of premises liability injuries are caused by trip and fall or slip and fall accidents.
 This is especially true on commercial property such as grocery and retail stores or doctor’s offices and hospitals.
 Falls that happen on private property are considered homeowners’ claims.
 In these cases, your lawyer will seek compensation from the homeowner’s insurance company instead of directly from the property owner themselves.

-Dogs and other pets are seen as the property of their owners in the state of Pennsylvania.
+- Bites From Aggressive Dogs: Dogs and other pets are seen as the property of their owners in the state of Pennsylvania.
 Putting customers, visitors, and guests in danger by allowing a vicious dog on the premises is considered a form of negligence.

-Not every violent act against you makes you eligible to file a premises liability claim.
+- Assaults Due to Lack of Security: Not every violent act against you makes you eligible to file a premises liability claim.
 However, properties such as performance venues and bars should have security measures in place to protect their customers.
 If security measures are lacking or inadequate and you are injured as a result, you may be able to hold the property owner legally responsible.

 You’re not likely to know what kind of hazards await you on a property you visit, and as such, it’s impossible to predict any resulting accidents.
 If your injury was caused by a careless property owner, even if the case is complicated, you may have a right to compensation.